Beverly A. Gould Chapin Endowed Music Award

 The purpose of this award is to support Central Michigan University music majors who assume leadership roles in the St. John's Episcopal Church music program.
 Recipients of the award, to be known as

 St. John's Episcopal Church Choral Scholars, are expected to participate in the St. John's Episcopal Choir on a schedule provided by the St. John's Choir Director.
 The schedule will not interfere with scheduled university classes, practices, or performances.
 Choral Scholars will become acquainted with sacred choral literature from the 16th to 21st century, learn the place and importance of music in liturgies following the church year, and improve vocal and sight reading skills.
 Recipients will have opportunities to perform vocal and instrumental music and prepare and conduct the St. John's choir.
+The award winner will be chosen by the St. John's Episcopal Choir director and members of the Blackburn family.

 2016 Recipient: Kenneth Davis